ProphetsAI/jsonly/README.md

 - pluggable navigation module using history-driven Component Router
 - support for inter-component event handling using BroadcastChannels
 - SQLite WebAssembly (WASM) for global state management
-- support for OriginPrivateFileSystem (OPFS)
+- support for OriginPrivateFileSystem (OPFS), your data stays private
 - Vite with basicSsl plugin

 ## Installation